Image recognition in retail

 Every customer would like to know if the product fits their needs before buying it.
 Unfortunately, the nature of some items doesn’t allow such an option – but the good news is that technology can help.

 A combination of machine learning and augmented or virtual reality (AR and VR, respectively) gives customers a “try-before-buy” option.
 Shoppers will be thankful for this, and it can positively affect sales.
+One of the critical benefits of image recognition is enhanced security through facial recognition development, which helps retailers identify known shoplifters and prevent fraud.

 To summarize, image recognition technology is beneficial for both business and its customers.
 But how do businesses use it?
 Let’s talk about it.